All approved study abroad students must complete the following requirements prior to departure.

 - Academic performance

 Maintain satisfactory academic performance before going abroad, which includes completing any outstanding incompletes.
-Students placed on academic probation after their applications were approved will not be permitted to study abroad.
+Students placed on academic probation after their applications were approved may not be permitted to study abroad.

 - Student conduct